 Increase Your Brand Awareness

 Social networking is the top online activity making social media a powerful platform from which to introduce and promote your brand.
-Research from eMarketer has shown that 33% of consumers name social networks as the way they discover new brands, products, and services.
+Research from Harris Poll, on behalf of Sprout Social, surveyed more than 1,000 US consumers and 250 business executives.
+The results shows 55% of consumers learn about new brands, products, and services on social media.

 Legitimizing and increasing your brand awareness should increase sales, yet social networking can also be used to deliver sales offers or other call-to-actions.